How to rock Universal Studios Florida with Younger Kids

 Jurassic Park River Adventure

-Because we weren’t able to get to each and every family-friendly option offered, you can go HERE to see more stuff.
+Because we weren’t able to get to each and every family-friendly option offered, you can go HERE to see more options.

 If you have a “travel” or “family fun” pin board, pin the image below!